What is a corporate hackathon?

 • Executive access: formal presentation opportunity to senior leaders and decision-makers

 A hackathon has three distinct phases: design time (preparation and team formation), run time (the actual hacking), and assessment time (evaluation and winner selection).
-Each phase requires different activities and support.
+In the Innovation Mode methodology, the Workshop Designer automates much of the design time - generating content, communication plans, and event pages from an initial brief.

 • Each phase has different duration: design time (weeks), run time (24-72 hours), assessment (days to weeks)